whatsinport

 A few paces west of Victoria Square, on the south side of Grote Street, is the Central Market, which since the second half of the 19th C. has supplied the city with fresh fruit, vegetables and culinary delicacies.
 This colorful market was founded in 1870.

-Rundle Mall: The city's main shopping area features local department stores, boutiques, specialty shops, cafes and pubs.
+Rundle Mall: The city's main shopping area features local and national department stores, boutiques, specialty shops, cafes, and pubs.
 Watch for street entertainers, including mimes and musicians, and enjoy the people-watching on this pedestrian mall.
-There is also a Visitor's Information Centre just off Rundle Mall on King William Street.

 Currency: